Palmr/cart-dumper/Readme.md

   - [ ] Support SRAM reading
   - [ ] Add support for checking the data was properly recieved
   - [ ] Screen display dump progress
-    - Add stat check in TX loop, only display if clear, no need to block
+    - Add stat check in TX loop, only display if clear.
+No need to loop-block
-  - [ ] Option to dump via external clock
+  - [ ] Option to dump using external clock
     - Would need a re-work of the post-TX delay timer code
 - [ ] Add other dumping methods
   - View hex on screen